swiftly-solution/documentation/docgen/output/events/gameevents/onhostagestopsfollowing.md

 ---

 # OnHostageStopsFollowing
-This event is triggered when hostage_stops_following is triggered
+This event is triggered when hostage_stops_following is triggered.
 ::: tabs
 @tab Lua
 ```lua